WELCOME TO HOPE LUTHERAN CHURCH

 Tuesday Night Bible Study every Tuesday at 6:30 pm in the Parish Hall.
 Led by Mr. Steve Denney.

 Men's Breakfast and Bible Study every Wednesday at

 B.A.D.
-(Blessed and Delivered) Girls (Women's Bible Study) Our current study: "Really Bad Girls of the Bible"
+(Blessed and Delivered) Girls (Women's Bible Study) Our current study: "Tips from God"